electronicfieldguide/efg2/ReadMe.txt

         efg.serverlocations.lists=/var/lib/tomcat6
         efg.serverlocations.current=/var/lib/tomcat6/

-        ix) Log in to mysql via the client as root and run the following sql commands to fix an issue with how the client build writes the webapp configuration password into the database (the password value from the build.properties file is written to the wrong table:
+        //ix) is moot by RunSetup.java SVN ver 482.
+Ignore it ix) Log in to mysql via the client as root and run the following sql commands to fix an issue with how the client build writes the webapp configuration password into the database (the password value from the build.properties file is written to the wrong table: